IATI/IATI-Developer-Documentation/ssot/proposal.rst

    allow us to reduce the time between upgrades.
 -  It allows us to introduce non-functional changes between release cycles
+-  It is relatively easy for us to backup all of the information from github, in case something goes wrong

 Cons: